Snehaa2444/CODSOFT/README.md

-Number Guessing Game and Grade Calculator using JAVA.
+Number Guessing Game, Grade Calculator and ATM interface using JAVA.